sjorssnoeren/wwdc-2014/README.md

 WWDC-App-2014
 =============

 My own WWDC app submission.
-I'm one of the 200 lucky ones who went to this year's WWDC :)
+I'm one of the 200 lucky ones who went to this year's WWDC.